 - Use canned responses (pre-written templates) for the most frequent types of messages you get.

-- Suggest video calls instead of coffee meetings with people who want to pick your brain to save on commute time and keep the meeting time short.
+- Suggest video calls instead of coffee meetings with people who want to pick your brain to save on commute time, and keep the meeting time short.

 - If you know for sure that the person messaging you is not hearing impaired, you can respond to them with a voice or video message if typing out your answer would take too long.
+(There are also speech-to-text apps so you can dictate your message.)

 - Hire a social media manager or a virtual assistant to handle your communication channels, and empower them to provide help and answers without needing input from you.